frederic-perez/AmE-dictionary/data/dictionary.md

 __smash<sup>2</sup>__ _n_ __5__ _informal_ A resounding success. _The picture was a smash from coast to coast._
 __smashing__
 __smashmouth__
-__smattering__ _n_ :nine::m: __1__ A slight superficial knowledge of a language or subject. _Edward had only a smattering of Spanish._ _I picked up a smattering of German while on vacation in Germany._ __2__ A small amount of something.
+__smattering__ _n_ :astonished::nine::m: __1__ A slight superficial knowledge of a language or subject. _Edward had only a smattering of Spanish._ _I picked up a smattering of German while on vacation in Germany._ __2__ A small amount of something.
 A small, scattered amount or number. _Syn_ handful _Her skin had a healthy glow, and her nose was dotted with a smattering of freckles._ _For everyone but the casinos and a smattering of skilled poker players, online gambling is a very bad bet._ _I see just a smattering of raised hands._ _A smattering of raindrops._
 __smear<sup>1</sup>__ _v_ :seven: (smearing) __1__ Make a smudge on; soil by smudging. __2__ Stain by smearing or daubing with a dirty substance. __3__ :dart: Charge falsely or with malicious intent; attack the good name and reputation of someone. _They use social media to smear their opponents._ _The smear campaign._
 __smear<sup>2</sup>__ _n_ __1__ A blemish made by dirt. __2__ A thin tissue or blood sample spread on a glass slide and stained for cytologic examination and diagnosis under a microscope. __3__ :dart: An act that brings discredit to the person who does it. __4__ Slanderous defamation.
 __smell test__
-__smell-feast__ _n_ :three: One given to finding out and getting invited to good feasts. _Syn_ parasite, sponger
+__smell-feast__ _n_ :four: _archaic_ One given to finding out and getting invited to good feasts. _Syn_ parasite, sponger
 __smellfungus__ _n_ An excessively faultfinding person.
 __smelt__ _v_ :two: (smelting) Extract (metal) from its ore by a process involving heating and melting. _A smelting factory._
 __smelter__ _n_ :two::hammer: (smelters)